jbiatek/BSGRulebook/rulebook.md

 - Be the target of an Executive Order.
 (If a Cylon reveals as the first action of an Executive Order, they are not allowed to use the second action.)
 - Contribute more than 1 card to Skill Checks

 A Cylon is allowed to make use of the State of Emergency action when it is played, since it targets all players and not a specific player.
-If a Cylon uses a State of Emergency to activate Caprica and play a Crisis card, resolve the Crisis fully, however the "Prepare for Jump" step is deferred until the end of the turn.
-At the end of the turn, resolve any and all "Prepare for Jump" icons from Crisis cards played during that turn one at a time.
-Cylon ship activations on Crisis cards are also deferred to the end of the turn, and are resolved during the regular "Activate Cylon Ships" step in the order that they were drawn.
+If a Cylon uses a State of Emergency to activate Caprica and play a Crisis card, resolve the Crisis fully, however the "Activate Cylon Ship" and "Prepare for Jump" steps are deferred until the end of the turn.
+At the end of the turn, resolve all Cylon ship icons, then all Jump icons, both in the order that the Crisis cards were played.

 In addition, State of Emergency continues to execute even if the player who played it uses it to reveal as a Cylon.

 #### Cylon Reveal resolution
 Revealing as a Cylon is an Action, as described on the "You Are A Cylon" Loyalty card.
 It can also happen involuntarily, for example as the result of an execution.

-1. Complete the Action listed on the "You Are a Cylon" card.
-Note that it says to only reveal "this" card, not others.
+1. Complete the Action listed on the "You Are a Cylon" card if this action was taken.
+Note that it says to only reveal *this* card, not others.
 Keep any other Loyalty cards secret!
 1. Discard your hand of Skill cards down to 3.
-1. Discard any Quorum cards attached to your character (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and any Miracle tokens.
+1. Discard any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and any Miracle tokens.
 1. Lose any titles to the character highest in the line of succession for that title.
 All resources that are tied to that title (the hand of Quorum cards, nuke tokens, Destinations) travel with the title as-is, they are not discarded.
 1. Move to the Resurrection Ship location.
 If piloting a ship, that ship is returned to the Reserves.
 1. Unless otherwise directed, receive a Super Crisis Card.